About the Program

 Crimson & Craft aims to offer senior residents a space to further meaningful connections with their neighbours.
 Drawing on ideas gathered during a community consultation session in October 2025, participants will have an opportunity to explore personal creativity, and learn new artistic skills in craft and visual arts.
 The program is being led by Seniors’ Program Coordinator, Charlotte Sheasby-Coleman, and facilitated by artist facilitator Ewa Henry-Dawson.

 We are grateful for the support of the Toronto Seniors Housing Corporation, in collaboration with the residents of Griggs Manor.
 This program is funded in part by the Government of Canada’s New Horizons for Seniors Program.
+We would like to acknowledge funding support from the Ontario Arts Council and the Government of Ontario.

 Meet the Facilitator